AI-sandbox/snputils/benchmark/README.md

 ```
 The `--data-dir` argument specifies the directory where the data is stored.
 If the argument is not provided, it is stored in the `data` directory in the root of the repository.
 If the data is not found in the directory, it is downloaded from the internet.

-Python 3.12 is used since some of the libraries are not yet compatible with Python 3.13 (not the case with snputils).
+Python 3.12 is used since some of the libraries are not yet compatible with Python 3.13 or 3.14 (not the case with snputils).

 After running the benchmark, use the provided `plot.py` script to visualize the results: